Labreo/HackAura-Hackathon/README.md

 Use it whenever and however needed, afterall:
                                     "He that keepeth the meeting’s pace shall reap its harvest."

-## Getting Started🟢
+## Getting Started(Local Development) 🟢
 To get started with SECRETARY.AI, follow these steps:
 i.
-You'll need to have the React App running first. () ii.
+In the root directory of the project, create a file named " .env.local ". ii.
+Add your API key to this file.
+FORMAT : " GEMINI_API_KEY =your_actual_google_api_key_here iii.
+Ensure that you add the " .env.local" fil to the .gitignore file to avoid exposing your API key. iv.
+You'll need to have the React App running first.
+v.
 Once it's up and running, to get the transcription section working, you will have to feed it your own Gemini API key
     go to src-->components-->Product.js--> go to line 146--> const apiKey = "(place your api key here)"

 ## Get it to run (IN TERMINAL)🏃‍♂️💨